scandipwa/scandipwa.github.io/docs/development/plugin-mechanism.md

 ---

-ScandiPWA supports frontend plugins, which allow reusing one piece of code throughout a lot of completely different projects.
+ScandiPWA v3 (currently not released) supports frontend plugins, which allow reusing one piece of code throughout a lot of completely different projects.
 This guide is devoted to key things you should know when creating such extension.
+This is a sneak peek and this functionality is not yet released.

 ## Watch an explanation video